 If we do not want to use the cable car, from the Pass - where it is clearly visible the ridge on which the alta via will develop, we take the optimally marked CAI 604 that in moderate and constant ascent among the meadows will lead us first to the Paradiso Restaurant and then to the hut from which theAlta Via Bepi Zac (1h 30 'from the San Pellegrino Pass).

-From the Passo delle Selle - crossroads of trails e crossing point between the Alta Via Bepi Zac and the Alta Via Bruno Federspiel - we continue in a southerly direction towards the obvious ridge passing alongside old remnants of military activities and of monuments to the Great War.
+From the Passo delle Selle - the crossing point between the Alta Via Bepi Zac and the Alta Via Bruno Federspiel - we continue in a southerly direction towards the obvious ridge passing alongside old remnants of military activities and of monuments to the Great War.
 We continue on the CAI 637 which helps us to quickly gain altitude leaving us behind Passo Selle, the hut and the small shelter.
 We meet the first wire ropes in sections little landslide but not difficult.
 We now remain on the ridge and encounter other obvious signs of the war activities of the last century, some of which stand out as galleries.

 We continue uphill to meet in a quick succession the Little Lastel (2697 m - 30 'from Passo Selle) and the Grande Lastel (2716 m - 1h from Passo Selle).
 In both points we have a magnificent view of the groups surrounding the Monzoni: il Sella Group, the Catinaccio, the Ombretta and Colac with the Marmolada behind and then continue on the ridge .
 This section is free of difficulties and the few aided sections are to infuse security into slightly exposed passes.